Mount Magnet

 Kids easily find their own entertainment out in the bush!

 Waiting for the drone to fly there and back, I was taking pictures while my little son played with the red dirt.
-There is so many things you can pretend the red dirt could be.
+There are so many things you can pretend the red dirt could be.
 Let your imagination run free!

 On Sandstone-Wiluna Road